A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 |Array of buses|

-Use the Property Inspector to specify properties for:
+Use the Property Inspector, the Model Data Editor, or the Signal Properties dialog box to specify properties for:

 Signal names and labels